luser-dr00g/pcomb/README.md

 ## Test module

-The test module illustrates simple usage of the list objects and parsers, building parsers from `regex`es, and using the `ebnf` compiler.
+The test module -- `pc11test.h` and `pc11test.c` illustrates simple usage of the list objects and parsers, building parsers from `regex`es, and using the `ebnf` compiler.

 ## Debugging